Free as a Bird: Music video

-Harrison played the ukulele in the studio for the song, and asked to appear as the ukulele player seen only from behind at the very end of the video.
+Harrison played the ukulele in the studio for the song, and asked to appear as the Formby-style ukulele player seen only from behind at the very end of the video.
 Pytka resisted this, as he felt it would be wrong for any contemporary members of the Beatles to appear on screen.
-Pytka later stated that it was "heartbreaking" that Harrison had not played the role, particularly after Harrison's death in 2001 and upon discovering that the ukulele was not a sample of an old song as Pytka had assumed.
-The video won the Grammy Award for Best Short Form Music Video in 1996.
+Pytka later stated that it was "heartbreaking" that Harrison had not played the role, particularly after Harrison's death in 2001 and upon discovering that the ukulele was not a sample as Pytka had assumed.
+The video won the Grammy Award for Best Short Form Music Video in 1997.

+To promote the expanded 30th-anniversary edition of The Beatles Anthology, the video would receive a 4K remaster by Peter Jackson's post-production company, Park Road Post, who previously work on The Beatles: Get Back and Beatles '64.
+This would be uploaded on to the band's YouTube channel on 21 August, replacing the original 2016 upload and the audio, which originally used the mix on 1+, was replaced with the 2025 remix.

+Later remixes

-2015 remix
+2015 mix

 On 6 November 2015, Apple Records released a new deluxe version of the 1 album in different editions and variations (known as 1+).
-Most of the tracks on 1 have been remixed from the original multi-track masters by Giles Martin.
-Giles Martin, with Jeff Lynne, also remixed "Free as a Bird" to accompany the music video for the DVD and Blu-ray releases.
+Most of the tracks on 1 were remixed from the original multi-track masters by Giles Martin, who, with Jeff Lynne, also remixed "Free as a Bird" to accompany the music video for the DVD and Blu-ray releases.
 The remix of "Free as a Bird" cleans up Lennon's vocal further, and uses a different take of Harrison's vocal phrase, replacing the lyric "whatever happened to the life that we once knew" with "whatever happened to the love that we once knew".
-Towards the end of the track, this version also contains a clip of Lennon stating the phrase "turned out nice again" (George Formby's catchphrase) played forward—which was played backwards in the original mix of the song.
+The clip of Lennon saying "turned out nice again" was switched to play forward.
 McCartney's lead vocal, buried in the original mix to serve as a double-track for Lennon's own vocal, can now be heard more prominently in the second verse.

+2025 mix

+On 21 August 2025, a new remix of "Free as a Bird" was released digitally.
+The remix was done by Lynne and employed audio restoration technology to isolate Lennon's vocals.
+The remix serves as a precursor to an expanded 30th-anniversary edition of The Beatles Anthology, scheduled for release in November 2025.